-Online Marketing: The 6 most important SEO practices for Startups
+Online Marketing: The 6 most Important SEO Practices for Startup Entrepreneurs

 Did you hear this one before?
 “What’s the best place to hide a body?”
 Answer: “On the second page of Google search results.”
 Now this is of course a joke, but that doesn’t undermine the underlying truth – that most people don’t go beyond the first page of search results, regardless of the search engine that they use.